 Addison is current president of the Black Student Union.
 As this school year was beginning, she said, 45 people turned out for its first meeting.
 The BSU plans a showing of a documentary about Vanport, the town of shipyard workers and others, many African American, that was destroyed in a flood in 1948.
 The BSU is also planning a poetry event.
 Its staff advisor is Tracy King of the university’s Human Resources Department.

 African Americans and other students of color unite “out of a sense of self-protection,” Addison said.
 The BSU empowers students, telling them, in essence, “You are not alone.
 You deserve to be heard.”

-She credits the university’s establishment of the Multicultural Student Center in Scott Hall with helping to support a sense of community among students of color students.
+She credits the university’s establishment of the Multicultural Student Center in Pacific Hall with helping to support a sense of community among students of color students.
 And she said Narce Rodriguez, Pacific’s chief equity, diversity and inclusion officer, “has been an invaluable resource.”

 At the five-year anniversary of the re-launched Black Student Union, current students honored early members from the 1960s and 1970s during Homecoming Weekend.

 Addison, whose own block in Spanaway, Wash., was leafleted by the Ku Klux Klan shortly after her family moved in 11 years ago, says she likes Pacific’s small class sizes and the ability to be heard without clamoring for attention.
 But she says students of color still need support, just as they did in 1967 and in 2013.

 She often thinks, she said, that some of the ignorance and insensitivity should have been erased by now.
 But as head of the Black Student Union, she asks, “How can we lessen the burden?”